 The areas of interest are the role of hemodynamics in the onset of vascular diseases and informatics for clinical research.
 The research activities are carried out using engineering methods in clinical research, such as computational modelling and use of programming languages to develop information systems.
-The Laboratory is located in Ranica, named after Aldo e Cele Daccò, and includes the Clinical Research Informatics Unit.
+The Laboratory is located in the Clinical Research Centre in Ranica named after Aldo e Cele Daccò.

-The Clinical Research Informatics Unit develops applications for the management of clinical data generated in controlled clinical trials and medical records for the outpatient Clinic of the Daccò Centre.
-It also manages IT resources and provides Help Desk and video-conference support to the staff of the Centre.
+The Clinical Research Informatics Unit develops applications for the management of clinical data generated in controlled trials performed at the Daccò Centre.
+It manages the Information Technology resources providing Help Desk and video-conference support to the staff of the Centre.

 Role of the hemodynamic forces in the development of cardiovascular diseases

 This research line is aimed at studying the forces generated by the flowing blood on the arterial wall.
 Owing to recent advancements in medical imaging and mathematical modelling is now possible to accurately reproduce the distribution of hemodynamic stresses at patient level.
-We first reconstruct the three-dimensional shape of the vessel, and then run numerical simulations of blood motion in these patient-specific geometries.
-Ongoing studies are in three main areas: atherosclerosis at the level of carotid bifurcation, cerebral aneurysmal pathology and complications of the vascular access for haemodialysis.
+We first reconstruct the three-dimensional shape of the vessel, and then run numerical simulations of blood in these patient-specific geometries.
+Ongoing studies are in three main areas: atherosclerosis at the level of carotid bifurcation, cerebral aneurysmal pathology, and complications of the vascular access for haemodialysis.